 An initial consultation is set-up where we discuss your options, and whether you are a good candidate for the procedure.
 Since this is an in-office procedure, preparation is minimal.
 Since the ear has an excellent blood supply, patients are encouraged to stop medications that cause bleeding, such as aspirin, or aspirin products such as Ibuprofen, a week before this procedure.
 Mild to moderate pain is alleviated with local anesthesia.

 In most pierced ears, the pierced hold gradually enlarges over time.
 If it tears, the final tear is usually just through a tiny piece of tissue at the bottom of the lobe.
 In this case, an immediate repair will not take care of the skin covered slot, so reconstruction is delayed until after the wound has healed and inflammation has diminished.
 However, if the tear starts from a tiny pierced hold, immediate repair is an option.

-Depending on the deformity, torn earlobe repair can take different forms.
+Depending on the deformity, torn earlobe repair in NYC can take different forms.
 In all methods, the skin lining the slot is removed creating a raw edge to rebuild.
 When tissue has been lost, however, the procedure is more complicated, and reconstruction involves creating normal proportions around a somewhat small ear.

 Torn earlobes are a common problem for those with pierced ears.
 A partial or complete earlobe tear can result from over-usage of heaving earrings that stretch the earlobe.

 Reconstruction can be performed in a variety of ways depending on the tear.

 The Z-plasty and L-shape technique are effective in avoiding a “W” shape at the end of the earlobe.
 A straight excision scar may shorten over time as it heals, pulling the bottom of the earlobe upwards to create a “W” shape.
 Using the Z-plasty and L-shape effect can work to avoid that issue and leave a cleaner, less noticeable scar.